TheElicTruf/STs/README.md

 5. When it's done, click on 3 dots on the right **Embed This Space** and use the **Direct URL** link
 6. The Space runs on port `7860`

-> AnimeUnity may not work on HuggingFace due to cloud IP blocking.
+> AnimeUnity and Vixsrc working only with warp image

 ---

 ## Koyeb